 In August 2016, Minera Alamos announced that it had acquired more than 5200 hectares in additional mineral concessions surrounding the La Fortuna gold project.
 The new claims were acquired directly from the federal mining authorities in Mexico (Dirección General de Minas) with no payments to any other third parties increasing the Company's total land package to over 6200 hectares.
-This increase land holdings provides considerable upside for resource growth as the project continues to advance.
+This increase land holdings provides additional growth potential as the project continues to advance.

 Initial metallurgical work performed in June 2016 confirmed that the deposit's gold is predominantly in the form of free grains that are readily recoverable.
 Based on the samples tested, high gold recoveries were achieved via direct cyanidation of the ground mineral samples as well as via gravity and flotation concentration techniques.
 The Company has completed an ore milling flowsheet (grinding/concentration/leaching) for the recovery of gold from the La Fortuna project.
-This alternative offers the potential for an approximate 50% increase in potential gold production versus conventional heap leaching techniques.
+This alternative offers the potential for increased gold recovery versus conventional heap leaching techniques.

 In June 2016, the Company announced that it has acquired the assets of a previously operational grinding/flotation facility to be utilized in the project design for the La Fortuna gold project.
-This acquisition of core plant assets provides an opportunity to significantly reduce the capital requirements for the construction of a processing facility at the La Fortuna project.
+This acquisition of core plant assets provides an opportunity to significantly reduce the capital requirements for the construction of a processing facility at the La Fortuna project should a construction decision be warranted.